2Checkout Review (Now Verifone)

 - 2Service: For premium services and dedicated support, available at additional cost.

-Also, the following features are available to all merchants using 2Checkout:
+Regardless of your plan, the following features are available to 2CO merchants:

-- Payment API: 2CO has now added a third option for checkout: directly integrated payments.
+2CO has a third checkout option: directly integrated payments.
 This solution gives you the most control over the payment process and is the most streamlined for your customer.
 Buyers place sales directly on your website without the need for redirection to a hosted payment page.
 Card data is tokenized, and you submit the charge from your server via the 2Checkout API.

-- Reports: View executive, financial, and marketing reports.
-Merchants on the 2Subscribe plan can view subscription reports, including renewal and churn rate, active customers, etc.
+View executive, financial, and marketing reports.
+Merchants on the 2Subscribe plan can view subscription reports, including renewal and churn rate, active customers, and so on.

 Fees & Rates

-Your 2Checkout fees depend on which of the three pricing plans you sign up for:
+Your transaction fees (and features) depend on which pricing plan you sign up for.

-At the same time, 2Checkout’s transaction processing rates are significantly higher than we’re used to seeing.
-The lowest plan charges 3.5% + $0.35 per transaction, which is 0.6% + $0.05 more than the industry standard rate for online transactions (2.9% + $0.30).
+2Checkout’s rates are quite a bit higher than we’re used to seeing.
+The cheapest plan is significantly more than the industry standard flat rate for online transactions (2.9% + $0.30).
 If you are just looking for a basic online processor, this might be a deal-breaker for you.

-Additionally, you’ll need to consider the cross-border fee.
-If you are operating in one of 23 select countries (including the US, Canada, and the UK) and you have a 2Sell or 2Subscribe account (2Monetize accounts are exempt), you can expect to pay an additional 2% cross-border fee to accept payments from customers outside of that country.
+Additionally, 2CO charges cross-border fees.
+If you are operating in one of 23 select countries (including the US, UK, and Canada) and you have a 2Sell or 2Subscribe account (2Monetize accounts are exempt), you can expect to pay an additional cross-border fee to accept payments from customers outside of that country.

 Sales & Advertising Transparency

-2Checkout doesn’t appear to use gimmicky marketing tactics, and its website is clear and easy to navigate.
+2Checkout’s website is clear and easy to navigate.
 Pricing is straightforward and easily accessed, as is the fact that 2CO is a PSP, not a merchant account provider.
 Advertising is standard and mostly limited to the web.
-2CO attracts new customers via its site or referrals, and I found no evidence of an old-school salesforce cold calling potential customers.
+2CO attracts new customers via its site or referrals, and I found no evidence of an old-school salesforce cold-calling potential customers.

 The Legal Center contains several handy resources, such as privacy policies and lists of restricted industries.
-I think 2Checkout could improve transparency by making this list of restricted industries even more available for onboarding merchants.
-Negative reviews indicate that many merchants sign on with the processor without having read this list.
-Overall, though, 2Checkout does very well in this area.
+2Checkout could improve transparency even further by making this list of restricted industries even more prominent for onboarding merchants.
+Negative reviews indicate that some merchants sign on with the processor without having read this list.
+Overall, though, 2CO is exemplary in this area.

 Contract Length & Early Termination Fee